 If air is not removed from the pump than a small negative pressure is created at the suction pipe and it can not suck the water from the water sump or reservoir.
 So it is advised to fill the pump with water before starting it.

 Do you want to PDF?
 Join our WhatsApp or Telegram or facebook for Downloading the PDF.

 Join our WhatsApp group: Engramritkumar WhatsApp

-Today we have learned about Construction, working, Advantage, Disadvantage, And Application Of Centrifugal Pump.
+Today we have learned about Construction, working, Advantage, Disadvantage, And Application, PDF.
 If I have missed some, kindly inform me through commenting.
 If you like this article, don’t forget to share it on social networks.
 Subscribe our website for more informative articles.
 Thanks for reading it.
 Thank you.